 Up to four players can play splitscreen in survival or creative mode, and work together to build towering constructions and detailed buildings.
 Of course, you could just as easily turn on one another and destroy each other’s creations.
 A battle mode is also available on the Xbox One version, allowing players to fight each other in a Minecraft version of the Battle Royale formula.
 Definitely one of the best Xbox One party games.

-Combining Borderlands 2 and Borderlands The Pre-Sequel, Borderlands: Handsome Collection provides dozens of hours of splitscreen FPS co-op.
+We’re combining the entire franchise, from Borderlands to Tiny Tina’s Wonderland.
+That means hours upon hours of splitscreen FPS goodness.
 There’s a ton of loot to collect and a bizarre cast of endearing characters to meet.

 The Master Chief Collection combines the original four adventures of Spartan 117.
 Splitscreen play in the campaign returns for Combat Evolved Anniversary, Halo 2, Halo 3, and Halo 4, as well as the major multiplayer maps and game types from all four titles.
 It is a shame Halo 3 ODST’s campaign isn’t included, but at least Halo 4’s Firefight is.